THE HISTORY OF MECCA | home

 It is interesting to note where the Qibla of three of the oldest mosques triangulate to, when compass roses provided by the Islamic site "Islamic Awareness", are plotted on a map.
 The direction of the Qibla of the mosques in Wasit, Baghdad and Cairo actually triangulate to a location near Al-`Ula.
 This was Dedan, and was inhabited possibly as early as the 8th century BC, which is still almost a thousand years after Abraham walked the earth.

 In other words the Qiblas indicate a position almost 500 miles to the north-northwest of Mecca.
-Here's a Google map that locates Al-Ula.
+Here's a Wikipedia map that includes Al-Ula (just below Mada'in Saleh).

 Here's a Wikipedia article on "Ancient Towns in Saudi Arabia" which does not include Mecca, because Mecca is not an ancient town.
 The article does mention a town of: